argoproj/argo-rollouts/docs/getting-started/setup/index.md

 ### Determining the hostname to IP mapping

 For the Host header to be set in the request, the hostname of the service should resolve to the public IP address of the ingress or service mesh.
-Depending on if you are using a ingress controller or a service mesh, use one of the following techniques to determine the correct hostname to IP
+Depending on if you are using an ingress controller or a service mesh, use one of the following techniques to determine the correct hostname to IP mapping:
-mapping:

 #### Ingresses